Meet the U21s

 2

-Hayden first began shooting in 2017 at Dollar Academy under the watchful eye of Mr Stewart and was appointed team Captain in his final year.
+Hayden first began shooting in 2017 at Dollar Academy under the watchful eye of Craig Stewart and was appointed Captain in his final year.
 He is currently a member of the Exeter University Rifle Club and is in his second year of studying International Relations with the intention of going to Sandhurst after graduating and embarking on a career in the Army.

 Rory Mace